HydraWiki/SpriteSheet/README.md

 #Installation

-Download and place the file(s) in a directory called EmbedVideo in your extensions/ folder.
+Download and place the file(s) in a directory called SpriteSheet in your extensions/ folder.

 Add the following code at the bottom of your LocalSettings.php:

-	require_once("$IP/extensions/EmbedVideo/EmbedVideo.php");
+	require_once("$IP/extensions/SpriteSheet/SpriteSheet.php");

 Done!
 Navigate to "Special:Version" on your wiki to verify that the extension is successfully installed.